Leander Perez: Excommunication

 In 1962, the Archdiocese of New Orleans announced its plan to desegregate the New Orleans parochial school system for the 1962–1963 school year.
 Perez led a movement to pressure businesses into firing any whites who allowed their children to attend the newly desegregated Catholic schools.
 Catholics in St. Bernard Parish boycotted one school, which the archdiocese kept open without students for four months; it burned down in what was suspected as arson.
-In response, Archbishop Joseph Rummel excommunicated Perez and two other opponents of integration on April 16, 1962.
+In response, Archbishop Rummel excommunicated Perez and two other opponents of integration on April 16, 1962.

 Perez described himself at one point as "a Catholic, but not an Archbishop's Catholic."
 He eventually reconciled with the Catholic Church and was readmitted before his death after issuing a retraction, and through political leverage exercised by Democratic senator James Eastland.
 Perez received a requiem Mass at Holy Name of Jesus Christ Church at Loyola University in New Orleans.